deniando/VARPP/README.md

 precrec: 0.10
 ```

-To clone the VARPP GitHub repository, firstly install Git large file storage (https://git-lfs.github.com/) .
+To clone the VARPP GitHub repository, firstly install Git large file storage (https://git-lfs.github.com/).
 Then, within Git Bash, navigate to your desired working directory and:

 ```
 git lfs install
 git clone https://github.com/deniando/VARPP.git
 ```

 You can then set up a new RStudio project in this directory and proceed with analysis.
+The installation time on a standard computer with the aforementioned specifications is approximately 45 minutes.

 ## Instructions for Use

-Load the required files into R:
+Load the required files into R. Object `benign_variants` is the set of benign variants that VARPP samples from when growing random forests.
+Objects `FANTOM5_expression`, `FANTOM5_specificity`, `GTEx_expression` and `GTEx_specificity` are the gene expression and specificity data for FANTOM5 and GTEx.

 ```
 source(file="scripts/loadData.R")
 ```

-Run Phenolyzer<sup>[1]</sup> for phenotypes of interest.
+Phenolyzer<sup>[1]</sup> and dbNSFP<sup>[2]</sup> need to be queried each time a new disease phenotype(s) is considered, to extract disease specific genes and variants respectively.
+Run Phenolyzer for phenotype(s) of interest.
 Phenolyzer returns candidate gene lists associated with human diseases or phenotypes.
 We used the command line version available from https://github.com/WGLab/phenolyzer.
 The below example shows how to use Phenolyzer for a patient with abnormality of cardiovascular system morphology (HP:0030680) and short stature (HP:0004322).
 The output file of interest is `out.seed_gene_list` and a copy of this file is in [data](./data).
 ```
 perl disease_annotation.pl "HP:0030680;HP:0004322" -p -ph -logistic -addon DB_DISGENET_GENE_DISEASE_SCORE,DB_GAD_GENE_DISEASE_SCORE -addon_weight 0.25
 ```

-Read this file into R and output a list of genes for annotation with dbNSFP<sup>[2]</sup>:
+Read this file into R and output a list of genes for annotation with dbNSFP:
 ```
 genes <- read.table("data/out.seed_gene_list", header=TRUE, stringsAsFactors=FALSE)
 write.table(genes$Gene, file="data/genes_for_annotation.txt", row.names=FALSE, col.names=FALSE, quote=FALSE)